 This misperception is dangerous.
 Many young people go off to college falsely thinking that “everybody” is drinking and bingeing.
 They are then more likely to drink and to “binge” to conform.
 Correcting this misperception is important.
 The results of surveys of actual student behavior correct misperceptions.
 This empowers students to abstain.
 Or to drink much less.
 That’s what most students really want to do.
 In this way, heavy drinking drops quickly.9

 Exaggeration Makes Problem Worse

 Too many college students still abuse alcohol.
-But those who exaggerate the problem make the problem worse.
-They are part of the problem, not the solution.
+But those who exaggerate the problem make it worse.
+They are part of the problem.
+Not the solution.
 To further reduce the problem, we have to publicize the actual facts.
 We need to correct harmful misperceptions.
 This will empower students to do what they generally want to do.
 That is, to drink less or not drink at all.

 Many people and groups have a vested interest in inflating the extent of “binge” drinking.
 But scare tactics are actually counter-productive.
 The most effective way to reduce alcohol abuse is simply to tell the truth.
 And to make sure young people know the truth.

 Effective Way to Reduce Alcohol Abuse.

 1. Schuckit, M. The editor responds.
 J. Stud.
 Al., 1998, 123-4.

 3. Dimeff, L., et al. To the editor.
 JAMA, 1998, 273(24), 1903-4.

 4. The Attack on Campus Drinking.
 New York Times, Sept.
 27, 1999, p.
 A26.